Since the beginning of the year, I have had the opportunity to hear a variety of speakers address the topic of Purpose.

 Angela suggested that organizations can create a culture of “grit,” and in some cases, countries even demonstrate that mindset (e.g. Finland).

-When you look at LeaderShip at the Helm’s 8 Factors of Engagement, purpose is measurable in the following three ways within individuals and organizations when people believe:
+When you look at Leading from the Helm’s 8 Factors of Engagement, purpose is measurable in the following three ways within individuals and organizations when people believe:

 - Every day I have the opportunity to do work that I am passionate about.